 Looks like we may have a major snowstorm in New York and the Mid-Atlantic in the next few days.
 Bad weather is always tough on retailers, bookstores included.
-But I learned from the excellent bookselling blog, Shelf Awareness, that at least one bookstore has found a hidden benefit to winter precipitation: a new customer "metric."
+But I learned from the excellent bookselling blog,

 Although the current trend in bookselling is toward ever more computerized inventory control systems, Boswell Book Company, Milwaukee, Wis., shared its unique customer tracking device, known as the Saltometer: